 And what do we find in the end?
 An Ark?
 You’ll have to discover that for yourself.
 In our search for the Ark of History, we found the Arc of our Story.
 Finding Noah is more than about finding a boat.
 It's about a brotherhood found in Christ.
 Chaos creates calling and misery moves men to climb mountains to make a movie with a message so large it can only be read from the final frontier of the heart.
 A message from eternity that echoes into time: The greatest discovery in life is Who finds you when you are looking for something else.

 Don’t lose heart.
 If you cannot change your circumstances, allow God to change your character instead.
 There is great hope in that.
 More than that, you’ll find a Fathers love awaiting your prodigal return as a true and mythic mountaineer searching for an Ark inside your painful heart.
-Join me and my fellow Ark Explorers, one-night only, Thursday, October 8 to see Finding Noah for an intimate and intense encounter with biblical history buried under the ice of legendary myth.
+Join me and watch Finding Noah for an intimate and intense encounter with biblical history buried under the ice of legendary myth.
 You’ll be fascinated and inspired.

 Kevin DeVries is an Entrepreneur-Explorer, Author-Adventurer, Inspirational Speaker and loving father of two from Grand Rapids, MI.
 He has served as a director and consultant for several faith based, nonprofit organizations across the country and is currently the Founder and President of Grace Explorations.